 - Francisco Ayala, an evolutionary biologist and philosopher, wrote in his book Darwin’s Gift to Science and Religion: “The functional design of organisms and their features would therefore seem to argue for the existence of a designer.
 It was Darwin’s greatest accomplishment to show that the directive organization of living beings can be explained as the result of a natural process, natural selection, without any need to resort to a Creator or other external agent” (quoted in Signs of Intelligence: Understanding Intelligent Design, 2001, p.
 146).

 Both of these scientists agree that what we see in nature appears to be designed, yet they believe that it happened without a designer.
 This goes to the heart of the issue: Is there a master designer who created all things, or did it all come about by natural processes?
-Here are three reasons why I do not believe in evolution.
+Here are three reasons why I do not believe in Darwin’s theory of evolution.

 Reason 1: The uniqueness of human beings